Shankaa/aal-vassist-anblegatt/README.md

 This code is provided under the European Union Public License (EUPL)

-This code includes Asica fall detetection that is part of the Bluetooth SIG GATT standard
+This code includes Asica fall detetection that is not part of the Bluetooth SIG GATT standard